Dingo420/Phasors/README.md

 Change Nutral dot color to white, add ground.

-label line and phase voltage
+label line and phase voltage?

+space lines more for voltages?

 Contrast?